 I always thought of paella when it came to Spanish rice, but after living in Spain for over a decade, I realize paella is only one of countless traditional Spanish rice dishes.

 Arroz caldoso is another popular style of Spanish rice.
 The main difference to paella is that the end result is a bit soupy instead of being totally dry.
-I personally think this is even more comforting and delicious -- I love soup and I love rice, so this combination of the two is perfection!
+I think this is even more comforting and delicious; I love soup and I love rice, so this combination of the two is perfection!

 When I studied Spanish rice dishes at culinary school in Barcelona, we made a few fantastic arroz caldosos.
 Here is my favorite seafood rice recipe to date.